A Brief History of St. Katherine of Siena Church

 Among the founding parishioners of Torresdale’s new parish was Mrs. Louise Drexel Morrell, sister to Mother Katharine Drexel, foundress of the Blessed Sacrament Sisters.

 From June to December 1922, parish Masses were celebrated in the chapel of Louise Morrell’s home on Knights Road.
 This chapel later became St. Michael’s chapel and ultimately, the Shrine of the True Cross.
-Today, the Morrell home and Shrine are part of the administrative complex of the Aria Frankford-Torresdale Hospital.
+Today, the Morrell home and Shrine are part of the administrative complex of Jefferson-Aria Hospital.

 To show his thanks to Louise Morrell and to honor Mother Katharine, each of whom was neighbor and benefactress, Father Coakley chose to spell the name of the new parish with a “K” rather than with a “C.” The traditional name of the parish’s patron, and Mother Katharine’s patron, was spelled “Catherine,” a fourteenth century saint from Siena, Italy, and a Doctor of the Church who lived from 1347 to 1380.
 St. Catherine of Siena continues to be an inspiration in her heroic loyalty to the Church.